eisensafran/brokken/README.md

 - all punctuations need some testing

 ## Design/Approach
-The font attempts a hybrid between a brutalist aesthetic, at times reminiscent of a Textura, and a design that evokes the aesthetics of 1980s pen-and-paper role-playing games and fantasy novels.
-As a "creative constraint," the font does not use any Bézier curves.
-The name "Brokken" is derived from its rock-like appearance (German "Brocken" = chunk, bolder) and the approach that all letters are created by combining chunks.
+The font attempts a hybrid between a brutalist aesthetic, at times reminiscent of a *Textura*, and a design that evokes the aesthetics of 1980s pen-and-paper role-playing games and fantasy novels.
+As a ‘creative constraint’, the font does not use any Bézier curves.
+The name ‘Brokken’ is derived from its rock-like appearance (German ‘Brocken’ = chunk, bolder) and the approach that all letters are created by combining chunks.

 ![Chunk Combination](img/chunks.png)